wrmilling/homelab-infrastructure/k3s/amd64/README.md

 * Resize the hard drive to the new desired size
 * Force booting from the new drive
 * Add the seed ISO file to the VM
+* Add a disk (virtual or real) for longhorn
+* Up the memory if it is a worker node (16GB in example

 For example, for node `k3s-1`, we create VM ID 401 by running the following: